sfu-discourse-lab/GenderGapTracker/NLP/evaluation/src/README.md

 ```

 ### Example run command
-For V5.3, this is the command used to generate quotes.
+Use the command below to extract quotes.
+The example shown is for our V5.3 evaluation, whose directory is specified accordingly.
 ```sh
 python3 quote_extractor_latest.py --input ./rawtext --output ./eval/V5.3
 ```
-This dumps out 98 JSON files containing the extracted quotes and their associated metadata to the directory `./eval/V5.3`.
+This dumps out 98 JSON files containing the extracted quotes and their associated metadata to the directory `./eval/[V5.3](https://github.com/sfu-discourse-lab/GenderGapTracker/tree/master/NLP/evaluation/src/eval)`.

 ## 2. Extract named entities and person genders on the DB
-Evaluating named entities requires an additional step - i.e., gender recognition to be run as well, which is only possible right now by writing them to the DB directly.
-This is because the human annotated data stores the named entities (people and sources) in separate columns depending on whether they are male or female.
-This process requires access to our gender services and our curated gender cache, which are only accessible through our database.
+Evaluating named entities is only possible right now by interfacing with our production database directly.
+This is because the named entity gender annotation process requires access to specific gender services and a custom gender cache, hosted on our database.
 If it is required to reproduce these results externally, please contact Maite Taboada ([mtaboada@sfu.ca](mailto:mtaboada@sfu.ca)) for access to our database and gender services.

 Run the named entity gender annotation script using the command below.